Relintai/pandemonium_engine_docs/about/complying_with_licenses.md

     See the License for the specific language governing permissions and limitations under the License.

-Keep in mind that Godot 2.x and 3.0 use `OpenSSL ( https://www.openssl.org )` 1.x
+Keep in mind that Pandemonium 2.x and 3.0 use `OpenSSL ( https://www.openssl.org )` 1.x
 instead.
 This old OpenSSL version used the OpenSSL license, not the Apache 2 license as the latest version of OpenSSL currently uses (as of April 2022).